acetaminophen, caffeine, and isometheptene

 How should I take this medicine?

 Follow all directions on your prescription label.
-Do not take more of this medication than is recommended.
+Do not take more of this medicine than is recommended.
 An overdose of acetaminophen can damage your liver or cause death.

 To treat migraine headache pain:

-Take the first dose of this medication as soon as you notice headache symptoms, or after an attack has already begun.
+Take the first dose of this medicine as soon as you notice headache symptoms, or after an attack has already begun.

-If your headache does not completely go away, take 1 tablet or capsule every hour until you feel relief.
+If your headache does not completely go away, take 1 tablet every hour until you feel relief.

-Do not take more than a total of 5 tablets or capsules in any 12-hour period to treat a migraine.
+Do not take more than a total of 5 tablets in any 12-hour period to treat a migraine.

-If you still have migraine symptoms after taking a total of 5 tablets or capsules, call your doctor.
+If you still have migraine symptoms after taking a total of 5 tablets, call your doctor.

 To treat tension headache pain:

-Take the first dose of this medication as soon as you notice tension headache symptoms.
+Take the first dose of this medicine as soon as you notice tension headache symptoms.

-If your headache does not completely go away, take 1 tablet or capsule every 4 hours until you feel relief.
+If your headache does not completely go away, take 1 tablet every 4 hours until you feel relief.

-Do not take more than a total of 8 tablets or capsules in any 24-hour period to treat a tension headache.
+Do not take more than a total of 8 tablets in any 24-hour period to treat a tension headache.

-If you still have tension headache pain after taking a total of 8 tablets or capsules, call your doctor.
+If you still have tension headache pain after taking a total of 8 tablets, call your doctor.

 Store at room temperature away from moisture and heat.